Lomachenko vs Campbell: London 2012 gold medalists meet ahead of August showdown

 CORNERED! @VasylLomachenko is used to dancing round his opponents... but couldn't escape an interrogation from @EddieHearn 🎤😁 #LomaCampbell pic.twitter.com/K4UwehSKY6— Sky Sports Boxing (@SkySportsBoxing) July 22, 2019

-Campbell is two inches taller and has a five-and-a-half inch longer reach than his fellow southpaw, advantages which the undefeated Ukrainian concedes could present problems.
+Campbell (20-2, 16 KOs) is two inches taller and has a five-and-a-half inch longer reach than his fellow southpaw, advantages which the Ukrainian (13-1, 10 KOs) concedes could present problems.

 "Maybe because he is tall, he has big reach and he is a smart boxer and he has a high boxing IQ because he has a very big amateur experience, maybe for me it will be a big challenge," said Lomachenko.

-Lomachenko, who destroyed Anthony Crolla in four rounds last time out, will fight for the first time in the UK since he won gold at London 2012 when he takes on his fellow Olympic champion and WBC No 1.
+Lomachenko, who destroyed Anthony Crolla in four rounds last time out, won gold at London 2012 and will fight for the first time in the UK as a professional when he takes on his fellow Olympic champion and WBC No 1.

 "I'm happy to be in London again, I don't want to talk much, see you on August 31."